Tendon, Vosges

 Tendon ([tɑ̃dɔ̃]) is a commune in the Vosges area of Grand Est in northeastern France.
 Its inhabitants are known as Todas, there is a village and around 60 settlements in the area.
-The history of the area dates back to the middle ages.
+The history of the area dates to the Middle Ages.

 Geography

 Tendon is a comune in the heart of a long valley, composed of a village and about 60 settlements.
 Situated 19 kilometres to the East of Épinal, Tendon lies in the valley of the Scouet, a tributary of the Vologne via the Barba.
 492 hectares are occupied by forest.
 Le Tholy is 8 km away via the Bonne Fontaine col at an elevation of 677 m.

 History

 The ban of Tendon (Tandon), comprising the villages of Tendon, Houx, Laveline, Dehiex, Chamontaruz and La Poirie, belonged to the bailiwick of Remiremont under the Ancien Régime and depended on the mastery of the waters and forests Épinal.
 It followed the dress of Lorraine.